-Example: In the image above, the US Hero in hex K3, at Level-0, does not have LOS to the VC Half-squad in hex M2, also at Level-0, because it is blocked by the LC Building in hex L3, which is a Level-1 obstacle at Level-0, for a total obstacle height of Level-1.
-26 LOS traced over blocking/degrading terrain obstacles that rise to an equal to or lower total hex level than both the attacker's and the target's hex level is not blocked/degraded.
+Example: In the image above, the US Airborne Squad in hex C6, at Level-O, does not have LOS to the German Squad in hex E5, also at Level-O, because it is blocked by the LC Building in hex D6, which is a Level-1 obstacle at Level-O, for a total obstacle height of Level 1.
+LOS traced over blocking/degrading terrain obstacles that rise to an equal to or lower total hex level than both the attacker's and the target's hex level is not blocked/degraded.
+27

-Example: In the image above, LOS traced from the Soviet Squad in the second floor of the HC Building in hex AF4 (Level-1) to the US Squad in the second floor of the HC Building in hex AC4 (also Level-1) is NOT degraded by the Light Woods in hex AE4, a Level-1 obstacle in a Level-0 hex.
+1145 Example: In the image above, LOS traced from the German Half-squad in the second floor of the HC Building in hex G2 (Level-1) to the British Airborne Squad in the second floor of the HC Building in hex I3 (also at Level-1) is NOT degraded by the Rubble in hex H3, a Level-1 obstacle in a Level-0 hex.
 Units in a hex at a level EQUAL TO the total obstacle height of a blocking/degrading-terrain hex can see and fire over it into hexes at a LOWER level than the total obstacle height of said blocking/degrading terrain hex; but, Level-1, -2 and -3 blocking/degrading terrain obstacles cast a one-hex shadow that blocks/degrades LOS to units located directly behind them.

-Example: In the image above, LOS from the Australian Scout in hex C5, a Level-1 Hill hex, to the VC Squad in hex C3, a Level-O hex, is degraded by the Light Jungle terrain in hex C4, which is an Level-1 obstacle in a Level-O hex, for a total height of Level-1.
-If the Light Jungle was a one-hex Building, LOS to the VC Squad would be blocked, but it would be clear to hex C2.
+Example: In the image above, LOS from the Soviet Partisans in hex K3, a Level-1 Hill hex, to the German SS Squad in hex K1, a Level-O hex, is degraded by the Light Woods terrain in hex K2, a Level-1 height as obstacle in a Level-O hex, for a total obstacle height of Level-1, which casts a one-hex degrading shadow on hex K1.
+If the Light Woods in K2 was a LC Building, the LOS would be blocked to K1; in both cases LOS from K3 to KO is clear.

+1145 Example: In the image above, LOS traced from the Soviet Sniper in the second floor of the HC Building in hex J4, at Level-1, is clear over the HC Building in J3 (obstacle height of Level-1) to the German SS Half-squad in hex J1, at Level-0, but the LOS is blocked to the German SS Squad in hex J2 because it is in the one-hex shadow of the HC Building in hex J3, a Level-1 obstacle.
 In addition, the number of hexes in between the firer's hex and the hex containing the obstacle (not counting each) is added to the length of the cast shadow.
-AUX APPEHTNHA

-Example: In the image above, LOS traced from the Soviet Squad in the second floor of the HC Building in hex AG3, at Level-1, is blocked to the US Halfsquad in hex AG6 and the US Squad in hex AG7 because it is in the two-hex shadow of the one-hex, Level-1 HC Building in hex AG5 and the additional distance of hex AG4.
-LOS is clear to hex AG8 (not pictured).
+Thus in the previous example, if the Building in J3 was actually in J2, hexes J1 and J0 would be in its blocking shadow.
 Units in a hex at a level HIGHER than the total obstacle height of a blocking/ degrading-terrain hex can see and fire over it into hexes at a lower level than the total obstacle height of said blocking/degrading terrain.
-Since the LOS in APPEHTUH -\$80 28 this situation is traced OVER the blocking/degrading terrain obstacle, it is not blocked/degraded in any way; but Level-1, -2 and -3 blocking/degrading-terrain obstacles cast a one-hex shadow that blocks/degrades LOS to units located directly behind them.
+Since the LOS in this situation is traced OVER the blocking/degrading terrain obstacle, it is not blocked/degraded in any way; but Level-1, -2 and -3 blocking/degradingterrain obstacles cast a one-hex shadow that blocks/degrades LOS to units located directly behind them.